 - Step I Primary antibody: Apply enough drops of primary antibody to cover the tissue section.
 Incubate according to the manufacture's recommended conditions.
 Wash and wipe slides as described previously. - Step II Linker: Apply enough drops of linker reagent to cover the tissue section.
 Incubate for 20 minutes at room temperature.
 Wash and wipe slides as described previously. - Step III Tracer: Apply enough drops of tracer reagent to cover the tissue section.
 Incubate for 20 minutes at room temperature.
-Wash and wipe slides as described previously. - Step IV AEC Substrate/Chromogen: Apply working Substrate/Chromogen solution for 5-15 minutes at room temperature for color development.
-For best microscope results. look under the for development.
+Wash and wipe slides as described previously. - Step IV DAB Substrate/Chromogen: Apply working DAB Substrate/Chromogen solution for 2-5 minutes at room temperature for color development.
+For best results, look under the microscope for signal development.
 Once desired signal-to-noise ratio is achieved, stop the reaction by washing slides in wash buffer.
-Note development time and follow it during subsequent incubations. - Step V Wash the slides and counter stain them with an appropriate counter stain.
-Mount and observe slides under the microscope.
+Note development time and follow it during subsequent incubations. - Step V Wash slides and counter stain them with AN appropriate counter stain.
+Mount and observe staining under the microscope.